 Currently, AEP's Board of Directors consists of 14 members.
-Mr. Lionel L. Nowell III will end his service as a member of the Board effective as of the date of the annual meeting.
-Accordingly, thirteen directors are to be elected to hold office until the next annual meeting and until their successors have been elected.
+Messrs.
+Crosby and Notebaert will end their service as members of the Board effective as of the date of the annual meeting; therefore, the Board of Directors has authorized a reduction in the size of the Board to 12 members, effective as of April 20, 2021, as permitted by the Bylaws.
+Accordingly, twelve directors are to be elected to hold office until the next annual meeting and until their successors have been elected.
 AEP's Bylaws provide that the number of directors of AEP shall be such number, not less than 9 nor more than 17, as shall be determined from time to time by resolution of the Board.

-The 13 nominees were nominated by the Board on the recommendation of the Committee on Directors and Corporate Governance (the Corporate Governance Committee) following an individual evaluation of each nominee's qualifications and 2019 performance.
+Eleven of the twelve nominees were nominated by the Board on the recommendation of the Committee on Directors and Corporate Governance (the Corporate Governance Committee) following an individual evaluation of each nominee's qualifications and 2020 performance.
+Mr. Roberts was elected by the Board in December 2020 and was nominated following an evaluation of his qualifications.
 The proxies named on the proxy card or their substitutes will vote for the Board's nominees, unless instructed otherwise.
-All of the Board's nominees were elected by the shareholders at the 2019 annual meeting, except for Mr. Garcia, who was appointed as a director in September 2019.
-Mr. Garcia was recommended to the Board by a director search firm, which was paid a fee to identify and evaluate Board members.
-Some members of the Corporate Governance Committee interviewed Mr. Garcia, and the full Corporate Governance Committee reviewed his qualifications and recommended him to the full Board.
+All of the Board's nominees were elected by the shareholders at the 2020 annual meeting, except for Mr. Roberts.
+Mr. Roberts was recommended to the Board by a director search firm, which was paid a fee to identify and evaluate potential Board members.
+Some members of the Corporate Governance Committee interviewed Mr. Roberts and the Corporate Governance Committee reviewed his qualifications and recommended him to the full board.
 We do not expect any of the nominees will be unable to stand for election or be unable to serve if elected.
 If a vacancy in the slate of nominees occurs before the meeting, the proxies may be voted for another person nominated by the Board or the number of directors may be reduced accordingly.